-Submerged aquatic vegetation or SAV systems, which include both true seagrasses in saline regions and freshwater angiosperms that have colonized lower salinity regions of estuaries, are among the most productive ecosystems in the world (Orth et al. 2006a).
+SAV or SAV systems, which include both true seagrasses in saline regions and freshwater angiosperms that have colonized lower salinity regions of estuaries, are among the most productive ecosystems in the world (Orth et al. 2006a).
 They perform a number of irreplaceable ecological functions, which range from chemical cycling and physical modification of the water column and sediments, to providing food and shelter for commercial, recreational, as well as ecologically important organisms, and are especially critical for juvenile development of many fish and invertebrate species (Thayer et al. 1997, Heck et al. 2003, Ralph et al. 2013).
 Due in part to their status as a nursery habitat, SAV is also a key linkage among not only other marine ecosystems, but terrestrial ones as well (Heck et al. 2008).
-All ASMFC managed species utilize SAV for refuge, attachment, spawning, food, or prey location for at least part of their life cycle, with the possible exception of Jonah crab and Northern shrimp (data from Kritzer et al. 2016).
+The majority of ASMFC-managed species utilize SAV for refuge, attachment, spawning, food, or prey location for at least part of their life cycle (data from Kritzer et al. 2016, ACFHP Species-Habitat Matrix).
+Conservation of these vital habitats is critical not only for successfully managing our Atlantic fisheries, but for all who depend on healthy aquatic ecosystems.

-The Commission established a policy on SAV in 1997 because of the important role SAV plays in the habitat of Commissionmanaged species.
+The Commission established a policy on SAV in 1997 because of the important role SAV plays in the habitat of Commission-managed species.
 Both marine and freshwater SAV is covered by the policy because some managed species utilize both during their ontogenetic development.
-Both natural events and human activities (including climate change) can threaten local and regional SAV health and abundance, and result in impacts to fisheries.
-SAV loss has been reported worldwide (Orth et al. 2006a, Waycott et al. 2009) and in most Atlantic coastal states (see 'SAV Efforts by Atlantic Coast States and Federal Partners since the Policy was Released' on page 3).
-Some reasons for the decline, including water quality degradation, are pervasive threats along the coast.
-Certain regions have a fraction of historic SAV coverage.
-For example, the Chesapeake Bay saw declines in all species in all areas of the bay in the early 1970s (Orth and Moore 1983, Orth et al. 2002a).
+Both natural events and human activities can threaten local and regional SAV health and abundance, and result in impacts to fisheries.
+SAV loss has been reported worldwide (Orth et al. 2006a, Waycott et al. 2009) and in most Atlantic coastal states (see 'SAV Efforts by Atlantic Coast States and Federal Partners since the Policy was Released' below).
+Some reasons for the decline are pervasive threats along the coast.
+Water guality issues, caused by sedimentation and eutrophication, especially from algal blooms, reduce water column transparency and prevent SAV from photosynthesizing.
+Climate change-induced heat waves and storm events have big impacts on temperature and salinity in the shallow water environments where SAV grow.
+These threats and others have led to massive die-offs.
+Certain regions, like Long Island, New York bays and the Indian River Lagoon, Florida now have only a fraction of historic SAV coverage.
+Coastal construction, including dredging and filling, is also a major threat to SAV.
+The Chesapeake Bay saw declines in all SAV species in all areas of the bay in the early 1970s (Orth and Moore 1983, Orth et al. 2002a).
 In 1993, researchers identified the main influencers on SAV abundance and distribution: water clarity, suspended sediments, nitrogen, phosphorus, and chlorophyll a (Dennison et al. 1993).
 Since then, managers have been using these indicators for specific water quality targets.
-They also have a goal of restoring a total of 75,000 acres of SAV in the Chesapeake Bay by 2025 (Orth et al. 2017).
+The current restoration target is 130,000 acres by 2025 (Submerged Aquatic Vegetation (SAV) - Chesapeake Progress).
 Conservation measures have also slowed, and in some cases reversed, SAV decline in other locations, including parts of Florida (SAFMC 2014).